 When you’ve been burned in the past, it’s easy to jump to the same conclusions with your new mate.
 That’s your survival mechanism taking good care of you.
 But you can use your higher brain functioning to recognize the distinction and prevent making a mountain out of a mole hill.

 I use this prompt all the time.
 Without realizing it, I’m fuming while washing plates.
 “Why do I have to do all the domestic crap like I’m some hired hand?!
 He doesn’t even appreciate it.”
 Except when writing it out, I recognize an old reaction that’s no longer applicable.
 Wrong relationship.
-In fact, the Page did the dishes yesterday.
+In fact, he did the dishes yesterday.

 So next time you’re feeling hurt, scared, or slighted, take out your journal and ask yourself what this reminds you of.
 Sometimes the situation warrants a good freak out.
 A lot of the time it doesn’t.